noxdafox/pebble/doc/index.rst

       True if the Pool is running, false otherwise.

-   .. function:: submit(function, timeout, /, *args, **kwargs)
+   .. function:: schedule(function, args=(), kwargs={}, timeout=None)

-      Submit the function to be executed within the Pool.
+      Schedule the function to be executed within the Pool.

       Returns a pebble.ProcessFuture_ object representing the execution of the callable.

       *function* is the function which is about to be scheduled.

+      *args* and *kwargs* will be passed to the function respectively as its arguments and keyword arguments.

       *timeout* can be None, an integer or a float.
 Once expired, it will force the timed out task to be interrupted and the worker will be restarted. *Future.result()* will raise *TimeoutError*, callbacks will be executed.

-      *args* and *kwargs* will be passed to the function respectively as its arguments and keyword arguments.

-      This method is compatible with `asyncio` `loop.run_in_executor` function.

-   .. function:: schedule(function, args=(), kwargs={}, timeout=None)

-      Deprecated since Pebble 5.0, use `submit` instead.

    .. function:: map(function, *iterables, chunksize=1, timeout=None)